 Natural and organic mattresses.
 Chemical-Free organic cotton, wool, latex rubber and bamboo materials are used along with sustainably-forested wood and bamboo.

-Our natural mattresses are made of PURE, ORGANIC LATEX using organic rubber, grown wool and cotton.
+Our certified natural mattresses are made of PURE, ORGANIC LATEX using organic rubber, grown wool and cotton.
 Therefore, you can rest assured that all are chemical, pesticides, formaldehyde and petroleum-FREE.